 For more information university application procedures, CSU Mentor provides extensive assistance to community college counselors.

-Note: California State University.
-Los Angeles is converting from a quarter-based academic calendar to a semester-based academic calendar, to begin Fall 2016.
+Note: Cal State Los Angeles is converting from a quarter-based academic calendar to a semester-based academic calendar, to begin Fall 2016.
 Consequently, we will are closed for Fall, 2015 applications, and will not be accepting application for Winter and Spring 2016.
-Counselors are encouraged to check CSULA Open Quarters for up-to-date information on application periods for academic year 2016-2017.
+Counselors are encouraged to check Cal State LA Open Quarters for up-to-date information on application periods for academic year 2016-2017.

 The Urban Learning major is a cohort-based program that requires a short application from each student entering the major, including a writing sample.
 This will allow us to assess students’ aptitude and dispositions toward teaching.
 Students must complete this process before they can be assigned to a cohort and begin coursework.

-The Urban Learning program admits students for every quarter the university admits students.
-At present, we will next admit students to the program for Fall, 2010.
+The Urban Learning Program admits students for every semester the university admits students.
+At present, we will next admit students to the program for Fall, 2017.
 Students who have already been admitted to Cal State LA but declared another major can easily change their major to Urban Learning.

-In addition to meeting all CSULA transfer requirements, students planning to major in Urban Learning should meet the following requirements:
+In addition to meeting all Cal State LA transfer requirements, students planning to major in Urban Learning should meet the following requirements:

 - Be GE or IGETC certified